google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Leaves Abram's Household?

-However, because of Hagar's negative attitude towards Sarai, she would in turn -- begin to mistreat Hagar as well.
-Know that Sarai's treatment towards Hagar, was so harsh and severe, that the Egyptian maidservant would eventually leave Abram's household.
-Now Hagar would venture out, until she comes to a fresh water spring, that she found in the desert -- beside a road that led to Shur, which was also known as "The Wilderness of Shur."
+However, because of Hagar's negative attitude towards Sarai, she would, in turn, begin to mistreat Hagar as well.
+Know that Sarai's treatment towards Hagar was so harsh and severe that the Egyptian maidservant would eventually leave Abram's household.
+Now, Hagar would venture out until she came to a freshwater spring that she found in the desert beside a road that led to Shur, which was also known as "The Wilderness of Shur."

-Know that the meaning of this name "Shur" signifies "wall" or "enclosure."
-Also know that it was a place, that was used as an important part of Egypt's defenses, that had helped to protect their north-eastern borders.
-Now I'm pointing this out to you, because this little detail, would seem to give us some further insight -- when it came to where, Hagar was going.
-For it would seem, that she was on her way back, to her homeland -- when she had stopped at this fresh water spring to replenish herself, and to rest her pregnant body.
+Know that the meaning of this name, "Shur," signifies "wall" or "enclosure."
+Additionally, it was a crucial part of Egypt's defenses, playing a vital role in protecting its northeastern borders.
+Now, I'm pointing this out to you because this tiny detail would seem to give us some further insight when it came to where Hagar was going, for it would seem that she was on her way back to her homeland when she had stopped at this freshwater spring to replenish herself, and to rest her pregnant body.

 Bible Study Online